zef-dev/convoworks-gpt/README.md

 * `result_var` - Default `status`, the name of the variable that contains additional information.
 It contains these fields: `messages` array of all conversation messages (including the last bot response), `bot_response` the last bot response (safe to display to the user), `last_prompt` the full last prompt which is sent to the API call.
 Useful for debugging.
 * `api_key` - Your OpenAI API key
 * `apiOptions` - [OpenAI Completion API](https://platform.openai.com/docs/api-reference/completions) endpoint options
+* `skipChildPrompts` - When enabled, only this component prompt will be used.
+This can be useful when testing and tuning your prompts.

 **Flows:**